TeMeta/sas-appfitter/README.md

+# sas-appfitter

-# What is sas-appfitter?
+## What is sas-appfitter?
-Adapters that use a generic interface to allow SAS programs to pass datasets to and from other environments, data sources and languages.
+Adapters that use a generic interface to allow SAS® programs to pass datasets to and from other environments, data sources and languages.

 The idea is to simplify SAS-powered app prototype development by providing interfaces and architecture up-front for a variety of languages, connections types and datastores.